mhalbert/BetterSolar-UI/README.md

   * `demoout` folder contains folder(s) of processed module(s). ![](readmepics/demoout.png)
 * Defect Detection models placed in`models`
   * These models are avaliable for selection via the UI.
+  * The current available models both find cracks, contact interruptions, and resistive interconnect defects.
+  * One of the models also finds contact corrosion, and the other highlights interconnect brightspots.